hashicorp/consul/plugin/import/README.md

 ## Description

-The *import* plugin can be used to incude files into the main configuration.
+The *import* plugin can be used to include files into the main configuration.
 Another use it to reference predefined snippets.
 Both can help to avoid some duplication.

 This is a unique directive in that *import* can appear outside of a server block.
 In other words, it